squid-cache/squid-cache.github.io/SquidFaq.rst

  * [[/AddACacheDir]]: hints on how to increase a cache's capacity
  * /ClearingTheCache: how to wipe your entire disk cache in one easy step
  * [[/RAID]]: Why Squid and RAID play nasty together and what to do about it.
+ * [[../KnowledgeBase]]: Covers how things are supposed to work and what to look out for
+ * [[../ConfigExamples]]: Gives detailed configurations in case you have missed something

 ==== Performance Tuning ====
  * /SystemSpecificOptimizations has a few OS-specific tips for performance tuning
- * /DiskDaemon: what it is and how to optimize its running environment
  * /SquidProfiling How to identify obvious resource shortages with Squid (A work in progress)
  * /NetworkOptimizations